 This is the natural habitat for lots of tropical animals and birds due to the abundance of leaves, flowers and fruits that can be found at this level.
 Another reason is that the branches at the uppermost level of the rainforest usually cannot support as much weight so lighter animals can nest here in relative safety from heavier predators.

 Canopy walkway systems are hanging networks of bridges, towers and platforms high up in the trees, normally at 25 m or more.
 They allow visitors to walk among the treetops and enjoy unrivalled views of the landscape below while having the opportunity to see the animals and birds that reside at those heights.

-In the Tambopata area in southeastern Peru, there are several canopy walkway systems and towers that are used by visitors and scientists alike to observe the incredible diversity in wildlife found here:
+In the Tambopata National Reserve in southeastern Peru, there are several canopy walkway systems and towers that are used by visitors and scientists alike to observe the incredible diversity in wildlife found here:

 All visitors welcome with an entrance fee or included with stays at Inkaterra Reserva Amazónica.
 Suitable for children.

-A 25 m (82 ft.) high canopy tower on the premises of the lodge Refugio Amazonas.
+A 25 m (82 ft.) high canopy tower on the premises of the Refugio Amazonas Lodge.
 As well as great for spotting wildlife, it looks onto the crowns of huge Brazil nut trees.
+Suitable for children.

-A 30 m (98 ft.) structure with three levels, each giving a distinct perspective of the rainforest.
+A 42m (138 ft.) structure with three levels at the Posada Amazonas Lodge, each giving a distinct perspective of the rainforest.
+Suitable for children.

 Tambopata Research Center Canopy Walkway

 300 metres of elevated walkways and a Canopy Tower to observe wildlife at the Tambopata Research Center Lodge.